computer-geek64/article-engagement-predictor/README.md

 * Word count = 1010
 * Headline = 'Dear Jets: There's Hope to Be Found in a Winless Season.
 Take It From Someone Who Knows.'
 * Abstract = 'For one thing, you are leading the race for the top draft pick.
 But seriously, even finishing at 0-16 can yield valuable resilience.
 So says Hue Jackson, who coached the winless 2017 Cleveland Browns.'
-The models ouptut predicted comments as 12 , predicted sentiment as 0.179 , and the final engagement metric as 2.1700.
+The model's ouptut predicted there to be 12 comments, predicted sentiment to be 0.179, so the final engagement metric as 2.1700.
 Note that this sample article has a slightly lower expected engagement response than the political article.

 # Discussion: